 Level the playing field and teach all your students first the meaning of long division by using the area or box method and base tens blocks.

-Once your student understands how to divide with base tens blocks, move on to teaching the algorithm or “short cut”.
+Once your student understands how to divide with base tens blocks, move on to teaching the algorithm or “shortcut”.

-Use Math Mnemonics to Aid Memory Retention
+6. Use Math Mnemonics to Aid Memory Retention

 It can be frustrating working with striving learners who seem to just not “get” what you teach.
 But with a few modifications and creativity, they will progress.

-Review Math Concepts Daily
+7. Review Math Concepts Daily

 Struggling math students need daily review.
 Include daily questions that review past material in your math lesson.